wfpan/KCP/README.md

 # KCP
-This is the replication package for our work submitted to IEEE Transactions on Software Engineering.
+This is the replication package for our work submitted to XXXX.